 Early Life and Education:

-Born in 1904 in New York City to a rich Jewish father, Oppenheimer became one of the brightest students at Harvard University at a youthful age of seventeen.
-He also went to Cambridge University in England for higher studies, where Ernest Rutherford, the famous British chemist and physicist, was his teacher.
-Oppenheimer acquired his Ph.D. from University of Göttingen in Germany.
+Born on 22 April in 1904 in New York City to a rich Jewish father, Oppenheimer became one of the brightest students at Harvard University at a youthful age of seventeen.
+He also attended Cambridge University in England for higher studies, where Ernest Rutherford, the famous British chemist and physicist, was his teacher.
+Oppenheimer acquired his Ph.D. from University of Göttingen in Germany, studying under Max Born.

 Contributions and Achievements: